Tuition and Financial Aid

 - 90-93rd percentile | $1,000 per year

-*Please note that merit-based scholarship renewals require that Carmel High School students maintain a minimum 3.5 grade point average, as well as hold good standing within the CCHS Christian Service Program.
+Merit-based scholarship renewals require that Carmel Catholic High School students maintain a minimum 3.5 grade point average, as well as hold good standing within the CCHS Christian Service Program.
 Renewals are subject to fund availability.

 Stella Maris Grants

 The Stella Maris program provides assistance to Carmel Catholic families in the form of financial grants that are funded by members of the Corsairs community.
-Stella Maris grants may be combined with other forms of financial assistance, and are distributed to qualifying students and families based on the following criteria:
+Stella Maris grants may be combined with other forms of financial assistance and are distributed to qualifying students and families that adhere to registration and enrollment deadlines.

 Illinois Tax Credit Scholarships

-Illinois residents may be eligible to receive a tax credit scholarship through a pair of organizations that have partnered with the Archdiocese of Chicago to provide financial assistance to qualifying families: Empower Illinois and the Big Shoulders Fund.
-Scholarship recipients are eligible to receive assistance up to 100% of CCHS tuition and fees, and families should visit the link below for more information.
+Illinois residents may be eligible to receive a scholarship through an organization that has partnered with the Archdiocese of Chicago to provide financial assistance to qualifying families – Empower Illinois.
+Scholarship recipients are eligible to receive assistance covering up to 100% of Carmel Catholic High School tuition and fees.
+Families should visit the link below for more information.